kurtsansom/dispatch/docs/setup.rst

   git clone https://aanordlund@bitbucket.org/aanordlund/dispatch.git

+To clone on a host behind a firewall, tunnel port 22 to port 2222:

+  ssh -R 2222:bitbucket.org:22 your_login@host_behind_firewall
+  git clone ssh://aanordlund@localhost:2222/aanordlund/dispatch.git

 To contribute back to the repository, use pull requests from a branch, or (better) setup a fork on Bitbucket (search for "Forking a repository" on `Bitbucket Support <https://support.atlassian.com/bitbucket-cloud/>`_),